 Bill’s clinic takes many precautions, though.
 When people come in with a cough, they are given a mask to wear and wait in a separate waiting area to protect others.

 Susan’s daughter Jackie also has a slightly higher risk of infection.
-She visited a friend in a city where people have been diagnosed with coronavirus.
-Her friend is now sick.
+She works at a restaurant and likes to go to the store with her friends.
+One of her friends is now sick.

 Continue to learn more.

-Susan and Bill buy cleaners and soap to protect their hands and their home from coronavirus.
-They refill prescriptions for Susan’s elderly mother so that she can stay safe at home.
+Susan and Bill bought soap and household cleaners to protect their hands and their home from coronavirus.
+They refilled prescriptions for Susan’s elderly mother so that she could stay safe at home.